Monika-81/padel-pals/TESTING.md

  My best friend during the debugging and testing was to commit in and out code as well ass to the <em>{{ }}</em>-function in the HTML to see if I targeted the right element or if my view was reachable from where I wanted to reach certain database items from a model.

+ Before the User Stories where marked ass closed, I tested the storie to see if the result was satisfing and the app lived up to the project plan, see prodject bord for more information [Kanban](https://github.com/Monika-81/padel-pals/projects/1).

 <br>

 ### **Browser compadability**